scottzach1/Project-Beans/project_requirement/project-requirement.md

-The hardware design constraints of the project will have been satisfied if the final rocket's properties abide by both legal regulations \[2], and what the client imposes as a hardware constraint.
+The hardware design constraints of the project will have been satisfied if the final rocket's properties abide by both legal regulations \[2], and the client's hardware constraints.

 For the legal regulations, the hardware design constraints are satisfied
 if: